BlackMaria/blackmaria.github.io/index.md

 Why are smart people so dumb?

-I have lots of things to say about the autistic spectrum, the side effects of highly functional brain, and social handicaps that plague so much of the high tech industry.
-These things are often compounded by what I call _the smartest kid in teh class syndrom_.
+I have lots of things to say about the autistic spectrum, the side effects of highly functional brains, and social handicaps that plague so much of the high tech industry.
+These things are often compounded by what I call _the smartest kid in the class syndrom_.

 In my next couple posts I will give some background in my experiances.